Agile-TNG/Agile-TNG.github.io/source/_posts/2014-04-02-agile-council.markdown

-In general github, as a do-ocracy, provides straightforward social methods for participants to cross from the status of fork to collaborator, but it remains to arrange a parliamentary protocol that uses this as a channel.
+In general github, as a do-ocracy, provides straightforward social methods for participants to cross from the status of fork to collaborator, but it remains to arrange a council protocol that uses this as a channel.